HeineFro/mos-device-rundown/README.md

 Mos device gets active rundowns and saves them as json, and then publish them on http://host:port/mosactive so they can be downloaded.
 The downloaded rundowns are saved by there rundown ID - To download, get ID from the mosactive url, and go for http://host:port/rundowns/(roID).json

-oh by the way, the xml from the NRCS is converted to json
+The xml from the NRCS is converted to json, and the initial <mos> tags is removed

 This device is ment to work with a middelware(https://github.com/HeineFro/mos-casparcg-rundown )that filters the rundown and extracts graphic elements to by played out on CasparCG